awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.dcv.md

 Key path of the SSH key to use for the connection\.
 It must be the one specified at cluster creation time in the `key_name` configuration parameter\.

+`-s, --show-url`
+Displays a one\-time URL to use to connect to the NICE DCV session\.
+The default browser is not opened when this option is specified\.
+Support for the `--show-url` option was added in AWS ParallelCluster 2\.5\.1\.

 Example:

 ```